UTSCC09/project-horizon/README.md

 <!-- ... -->

 <!-- Finish the first part of this paragraph explaining JWTs -->
 **JWTs explanations**.
-Then in order to overcome the lack of destroyable tokens with JWTs, we created a blacklisting service to hold onto unexpired tokens of signed out users.
+Then in order to overcome the lack of destroyable tokens with JWTs, we created a blacklisting service to hold onto non-expired tokens of signed-out users.
 This service has a cache that is also checked before validating a JWT and if that cache doesn't show that our token is blacklisted, we also have the service check redis.
 This check is done through our redis service, which handles multiple connections to our redis db.
 So whenever a user signs out the token is blacklisted in cache and pushed to redis with a TTL of the tokens remaining lifespan.

 We also implemented Redis to handle PubSub across pods in order for us to implement a simple notification system with long polling.
+This was done instead of a typical event as an event listener would not be notified if the even occured from a seperate pod.
 Our redis service creates and handles our subscriber and publisher connections so that our GraphQL services can create and subscribe to events when necessary.

 ### Overview
 Below is a quick overview and recap of our main libraries